Azure/azure-kusto-microhack2/README.md

 ### Task 9: Detect anomalies in the tip amount 🎓

-Write a query to draw an anomaly chart for the tip amount in the month of July 2022.
+✍🏻 Write a query to draw an anomaly chart for the tip amount in the month of July 2022.

-Hint 1: `make-series` for the average tip amount, with 1 hour steps Hint 2: Use `series_decompose_anomalies` with this series and parameter of 5 (sensitivity level)
+🕵🏻 Hint 1: `make-series` for the average tip amount, with 1-hour steps 🕵🏻 Hint 2: Use `series_decompose_anomalies` with this series and parameter of `5` (sensitivity level)

 Example result: